catallo/ht/README.md

 To use ht, you'll need an OpenAI API key.
 The good news is that due to its low token usage, it's an incredibly budget-friendly tool.

-ht is is written in Dart.
-This means it's a single binary that you can easily add to your system's PATH.
+ht is written in Dart.
+This means it's one single binary that you can easily add to your system's PATH.
 You won't have to deal with Python virtual environments or other complexities.

 ##### Downloads

-- [Linux x64](download-link-for-Linux-x64) (works on every x64 Linux distro)
+- [Linux x64](download-link-for-Linux-x64) (works on every 64-Bit Linux distro)
 - [Raspberry Pi 32-Bit](download-link-for-Raspberry-Pi-32-Bit)
 - [Raspberry Pi 64-Bit](download-link-for-Raspberry-Pi-64-Bit)